LeanBelluscio/subscription-system/README.md

 ## 🤝 Assumptions <a name = "assumptions"></a>

--   A subscription is detemined by the user and the campaing.
-A user can subscribe to multiples campaings
+-   A subscription is detemined by the user and the campaign.
+A user can subscribe to multiples campaigns
 -   A user is identified by the email
 -   Private services (subscription service and email service) are secure and in a private network
--   Public services (Publication service) is unsecure.
-It is in a public network in order to talk with UI, and in private network in order to talk with Subscription service.
+-   Public services (Publication service) are not secure.
+It is in a public network in order to communicate with UI, and in private network in order to communicate with Subscription service.

 ## 🏁 Getting Started <a name = "getting_started"></a>